The “R” of the BEAR Facts of Faith

 Sally Jadlow is a faithful “Grandma B-E-A-R.” She reads her Bible and claims the Scripture every day for her family, city, and nation.
 She thought about her prayer the morning when she received a phone call that her five-year old grandson had been run over by a car driven by a fifteen-year-old boy.
 When Sally arrived at the hospital, the only visible sign from the accident were tire marks from the child’s left hip to his right shoulder-no broken bones.
 He said, “Two tires ran over me, Grandma.”

 The child’s mother, who witnessed her son’s limp body being thrown from behind the car, saw a stranger kneeling beside the boy as medics worked on him.
 As he cried out in pain, the stranger prayed all the louder.
 When the Life-Flight helicopter took off, the mother turned to thank the man wearing the baseball cap, but he was gone.
-Miraculously, there were no internal injuries and within four days, Sally’s grandson was running in the yard.15
+Miraculously, there were no internal injuries and within four days, Sally’s grandson was running in the yard.
+(15 Sonflower Seeds book)

-Two Side of Faith – the Soft Side and the Hard Side
+Two Sides of Faith – the Soft Side and the Hard Side

 There are two sides to the prayer of faith: the soft, cuddly-bear side and the hard, authoritative, commanding, fighting-mama bear side.
 Just like faith and fear are two sides of the same coin, so are the soft and hard B-E-A-R sides of prayer–flipped as needed.